szymi88/phone-booking/README.md

 ### Phones' specifications

-As per the project requirements phones' technical details suppose to be fetched from the FonoApi.
+As per the project requirements phones' technical details are supposed to be fetched from the FonoApi.

 However, the API ( https://github.com/shakee93/fonoapi ) seems to be dead for the last 3 years.
-In the result the technical details of all the phones fallback to hardcoded 'UNDEFINED' value.
+In the result the technical details of all the phones fallback to hardcoded `UNDEFINED` value.

 ## Running the project